audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image prod by channel](prod_chan.png)

 It can be depicted that even "KHE" is the most popular channel, clients acquired through it mostly only have one product - current account.
-In contrast, clients acquired through "KFA" own a wide variety of products, including `ind_valo_fin_ult1` (securities). `ind_ecue_fin_ult1` (E-account) is also more popular among clients acquired throught "KFA", compared to other groups of clients.
+In contrast, clients acquired through "KFA" own a wide variety of products, including `ind_valo_fin_ult1` (Securities). `ind_ecue_fin_ult1` (E-account) is also more popular among clients acquired throught "KFA", compared to other groups of clients.
 Another interesting finding is `ind_ctop_fin_ult1` (Particular account) has more popularity among clients from "KAT".

 However, my data doesn't contain explainatons for channel abbreviations so it's hard to get intuitive insights on why these channels perform differently.